nxndinisxh/cryptonite_taskphase_nandini/LinuxLunarium/OASIS.md

 # OASIS CTF

-We placed #49 out of around 200 teams in the OASIS CTF '24 conducted by Cryptonite.
+We were placed #49 out of around 200 teams in the OASIS CTF '24 conducted by Cryptonite.

 I contributed one challenge during the 2-day marathon.